martinsejas/FlightForecastMLOps/README.md

 A repository to fulfill the AIS DSP Group Project.
 Composed of Martin Sejas, Younes Chaik, Marie Thérèse Feuijo

 You can find the dataset  [here.](https://www.kaggle.com/datasets/shubhambathwal/flight-price-prediction)

+### Steps to load the dataset for this project:

+For obvious reasons the dataset is not uploaded into the repository.
+To retrieve the data please follow the following steps:

+1. Clone this repository from Github into your local machine

+2. Create a folder called 'data' at the root of your repository.
+E.g The path should be "FlightPricePrediction/data"

+3. Download the csv file called 'Clean_Dataset.csv' into the folder 'data' from the Kaggle link above.

+4. Making sure your terminal's working directory is on the repository and not any subfolders, run the splitting data script '0.0-splitting-data.py' under "/model/industralized-scripts"

+5. The script will automatically split the data into ingestion data and training in their respective folders, '/airflow-data/ ' and 'model/raw_data/